Apr 30, 2026

 DoorDash sometimes offers “Guaranteed Earnings” for new Dashers, ensuring you make a minimum amount in your first few weeks.
 Always check the app or your email for offers.

 Instead of being paid per order, you can opt for hourly earnings in select markets with the Earn by Time Mode.
-This can guarantee steady income during slow times and is one of the best ways to DoorDash if you hate waiting.
+This can guarantee a steady income during slow times and is one of the best ways to DoorDash if you hate waiting.

 Hang near fast-food chains or busy shopping centers.
-Hotspots (marked in the app) often guarantee shorter wait times and steady orders.
+Hotspots — marked in the app — often guarantee shorter wait times and steady orders.

-Decline low-paying long-distance orders.
-Use the $1-per-mile rule: only accept jobs that pay at least $1 for every mile driven.
+• Only accept jobs that pay at least $1 for every mile driven.

 If you’re already driving, why not add one or two deliveries?
 It’s one of the simplest DoorDash tips and tricks to squeeze out extra weekly earnings.

 Busy downtowns and suburban areas may pay differently.
-Experiment in different zip codes to figure out where the best way to make money on DoorDash is in your city.
+Experiment in different ZIP codes to figure out where the best way to make money on DoorDash is in your city.

 In high-traffic cities, e-bikes can be faster than cars and cheaper than paying for gas and parking.

-If you’re serious about how to make good money on DoorDash, the playbook is simple: work peak hours, chase bonuses, and use smart DoorDash tips and tricks.
 One of the best ways to make money on DoorDash is by treating it like a business — not just a side hustle.
-Stay consistent, use data to guide your routes, and don’t forget to cash in on those mileage deductions.
+Stay consistent, use data to guide your routes and don’t forget to cash in on those mileage deductions.

 Food tends to move faster, but groceries can bring larger orders and tips.